estherkang14/estherkang14/README.md

 <p>
   - 'yourday.' - An electronic journal/daily planner that keeps track of your daily life
   - 'Find My Ice Cream' - A React.js web app that searches for ice cream stores based off of city location

+  - 'yourday.' - An electronic journal/daily planner that keeps track of your daily life
+  - 'Find My Ice Cream' - A React.js web app that searches for ice cream stores based off of city location
   - 'Foodiegram' - A Javascript social media web app that allows 'foodies' to post specifically about food
   - 'PokeTrade' - A Rails application that allows users to keep track of their Pokemon card collection with trade forum feature